We’re often contacted by readers who are planning on moving to Lanzarote, either to retire, or to move here for work or health reasons.

 The downsides of living in a resort include the fact that shopping for food in the local supermarkets can be expensive, your Spanish may not improve, and you may be subjected to noisy holidaymakers!
 Prices of property, for rental or purchase tend to be higher and the properties themselves are often smaller.

 The island’s towns are home to the bulk of the population, and are a good place to set up home.
 You’ll find fewer “British” goods in the shops, but they will offer better value.
-Internet connection is no problem and you’ll be able to get a high speed service in the towns – there’s even fibre now in some parts of the island.
+Internet connection is no problem and you’ll be able to get a high speed service in the towns – fibre is commonly available now.
 You’ll find property prices are lower and the houses and apartments much more spacious.

 You’ll also find you are more easily able to make local contacts, as your neighbours will also be living here, rather than on holiday.

-You might struggle with outdoor space, though, and unless you’re in Arrecife, you won’t be near the beach and are unlikely to have access to a swimming pool.
+You might struggle with outdoor space, though, and unless you’re in Arrecife or Playa Honda, you won’t be near the beach and are unlikely to have access to a swimming pool.
 Apart from fiesta time, the towns are generally quieter than the resorts.

 You’ll have the chance to really “feel” Spanish by living in a rural area.
 You may still see people working the land with donkeys, you’ll be dealing a lot with small shopkeepers, and you’ll enjoy much more space, both inside and outside properties.
 Many villages still revolve around their Sociedades, and you’ll find you soon become a part of village life if you frequent yours.
 Rentals and house prices are generally the lowest in rural areas.